 Get ready to decipher a new code, folks.
 The latest trend sweeping the internet, particularly among Gen Z, has left many adults bewildered and scratching their heads—the 'Nose Cover' trend.
-It's exactly what it sounds like: teenagers playfully covering their noses with their hands in photos, especially group pictures.
+It's exactly what it sounds like - teenagers playfully covering their noses with their hands in photos, especially group pictures.

-But why?
+Why?
 What does it mean?
 Fear not, curious minds, for we're here to unpack this phenomenon.
-It is no different than the millennials' trend of pouting in pictures and making peace signs; it is another picture trend that GenZ has been following after blurry pictures and hidden face trends.
+It is no different than the millennials' trend of pouting in pictures and making peace signs; it is another picture trend that Gen Z has been following after blurry pictures and hidden face trends.
 But why is this trend something to give some thought to?

 Nose Cover; New Gen Z Trend Taking Over The Internet

-Every Gen Z is seen hopping onto this trend, including the 14-year-old daughter of boxer Tyler Fury, Venenzula.
+Every Gen Z is seen hopping onto this trend, including the 14-year-old daughter of boxer Tyler Fury, Venezuela.
 The teenager is seen in a family photograph hiding her face, shared by her mom, Paris Fury while her niece is also seen hiding her face, which triggered the discussion on the trend.

-Baffled by the latest trend, many curious parents tried to dig in and have an open conversation with their children to understand the reason behind it, with concerns about whether it has something to do with the self-consciousness in regards to looks experienced by puberty-hitting teens or whether they are getting bullied.
+Baffled by the latest trend, many curious parents tried to dig in and have an open conversation with their children to understand the reason behind it, with concerns about whether it has something to do with the self-consciousness in regard to looks experienced by puberty-hitting teens or whether they are getting bullied.

 This trend also made many parents wonder if their teenagers were too ashamed to be seen and captured around the family.
 While other parents were infuriated by their kids "ruining" the family pictures by hiding their faces with the "nose pose,"